Hyundai Ioniq 5 review: an excellent electric family car

 - 4Interior, design and technologyThe Ioniq 5's dazzling looks set it apart from rivals, while infotainment tech is equally impressive

-- 5Practicality, comfort and boot spaceDon’t be fooled by its hatchback style, the Ioniq 5 is definitely roomy enough to cope with the rigours of family life
+- 5Practicality, comfort and boot spaceThe hatchback body style of the Ioniq 5 is roomy enough to cope with the rigours of family life

 - 6Reliability and safetyBuyers will be reassured by the Ioniq 5's excellent levels of standard safety kit and five-year warranty cover